94% of our BSc (Hons) Police Sciences graduates are in employment or further study six months after graduating Graduate Destination Survey 2016

-If you want to study on the BSc (Hons) Police Sciences Degree but don’t have the right qualifications, this one-year foundation course will help you build the skills, knowledge and confidence to progress to higher level studies.
-If you pass the Foundation Year in Police Sciences, you’ll have guaranteed progression to the first year of our BSc (Hons) Police Sciences degree.
+If you want to study on the Police Sciences degree but don’t have the right qualifications, this one-year foundation course will help you build the skills, knowledge and confidence to progress to higher level studies.
+If you pass the Foundation Year, you’ll have guaranteed progression to the first year of our BSc (Hons) Police Sciences degree.

 *Available through the medium of Welsh.